moldham74/AussieCAS/index.md

 # Purpose

 This website is a compilation of not only my work in the field of complexity/complex adaptive systems (CASs) and agent-based modelling (ABM) but also many of the works that have served as inspiration for me along the way.
-I have provided numerous links to videos and reading which you I hope you will find useful.
+I have provided numerous links to videos and readings which I hope you will find useful.

 The website is updated regularly with new articles that I find and post on either my <a href="https://www.linkedin.com/in/oldhamma" target="blank">Linkedin</a> or <a href="https://twitter.com/maoldham74" target="blank">Twitter</a> sites.
 You may even wish to email me at oldhamma@gmail.com.